ControlledChaos/controlled-chaos-plugin/README.md

 6. **Author:** Find `Greg Sweet <greg@ccdzine.com>` and replace with your name and email address or those of your organization.

-Finally, remember to modify or remove the instructional information  admin pages, including contextual help tabs.
+Finally, remember to modify or remove the instructional information in admin pages, including contextual help tabs.

 See admin\partials - Check all files.<br />
 See admin\partials\help - Check all files.